 Please refer to Chapter 2 of Kristina's PhD Thesis.

 - Granular flows in inclined channels with a linear contraction.
-Revision stalled and as of 28-09 being continued again.
+Still in preparation

 - Bokhove, Slaved Hamiltonian method a.o.